accelerated-text/accelerated-text/docs/graphql.md

 ```

 The `id` field gives document plan id, and the `dataSampleId` field specifies which data to use.
 Using these fields we construct a text generation request.
 With this, a second call has to be made to get the results identifier for actual sentence polling.
-Polling is used because text is not generated right away, NLG process for a more complcated plans can take some time.
+Polling is used because text is not generated right away, NLG process for a more complicated plans can take some time.

 ```
 curl -XPOST -H "Content-Type: application/json" \